Rlyhardname/Desktop-App-Employee-Collaboration-Ranking-System/README.md

 # Desktop-App-Employee-Collaboration-Ranking-System

-Table of contents:
+## Table of contents:
 1. Task and specific requirements
 2. Explanation of my understanding of the problem and the algorithm I used.
 3. DEMO(Will be filmed by the end of 25.12.2023).
+4. INSTRUCTIONS!
+5. Known issues

 ## TASK: